kg3354/jsDbFrontend/TestingPlan.md

   - Mock axios to simulate API responses from the external service.
   - Test with both valid and invalid query parameters.
   - Check the response format and status codes.
-  - Tested manually, the get call functions as expected when the server is on.
+  - After testing manually by calling the http get function, the api endpoint works as expected when the server is on.

 - **GET /api/sandbox-assets**:
   - Mock exec to simulate both successful and error scenarios.
   - Verify the parsing and handling of stdout.
   - Test error handling when stderr or execution errors occur.
+  - After testing manually by calling the http get function, the api endpoint works as expected when the server is on.

+- **GET /api/chat**:
+  - Mock exec to simulate both successful and error scenarios.
+  - Verify the parsing and handling of stdout.
+  - Test error handling when stderr or execution errors occur.
-  - Tested manually, the get call functions as expected when the server is on.
+  - After testing manually by calling the http get function, the api endpoint works as expected when the server is on.

 **External Script Execution**